DoorDash Pricing Model and Strategy Explained (2021)

-For the most part, prices that you see on the platform are directly by the merchants, and DoorDash is not responsible for setting them up.
+For the most part, prices that users see on the platform are directly by the merchants, and DoorDash is not responsible for setting them up.

-The charges that you have to pay for each order include the price of menu items with tax, a delivery fee, service fee (depending on the restaurant), a small order fee of $2 if you have a small cart (less than $10), and any tip you might give the dasher (which is a matter of choice).
+The charges that users have to pay for each order include the price of menu items with tax, a delivery fee, service fee (depending on the restaurant), a small order fee of $2 if you have a small cart (less than $10), and any tip the user might give the dasher (which is a matter of choice).

 DashPass is DoorDash’s subscription program, which anyone can avail at the rate of $9.99 per month.
 The pass is convenient for people who frequently shop with Doordash as subscribers don’t have to pay delivery fees on any order that’s above $12.
 The service fee is also considerably lower with the DashPass.

 The restaurants that don’t have affiliation with DoorDash; the cost for a particular order from them gets set by DoorDash as an estimate.
-In case the restaurant charges you less than your DoorDash total, you’ll get a refund within five to seven days.
+In case the restaurant charges users less than their DoorDash total, you’ll get a refund within five to seven days.